russelsantos19/100-days-of-code/r1-log.md

 ### R1D63
 What I did: Display the selected day option in the form when you clicked a button, add a computed property for 12 hr. format of time, remove unnecessary code that hides dropdown.
 Today I learned about CSS methods, naming conventions and BEM.

+### R1D64
+Just an hour today for my project.
+I just clean my javascript code and make some elements reactive, the checkboxes will be disabled when you selected it and add it to the list.